Phuker/md2html/Readme.md

   -t TITLE, --title TITLE
-                        If omitted, generate from input filename -f, --force           Force overwrite if output file exists -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        If omitted, generate from input filename -f, --force           Force overwrite if output file exists -o FILE, --output-file FILE
                         If omitted, auto decide.
 If "-", stdout.
+  --append-css FILE     Append embedded CSS files, may specify multiple times.
   --no-min-css          Disable minify CSS, default enabled.
   --min-html            Enable minify HTML, default disabled.
-  --head-insert HTML    HTML to insert to the start of <head>
+  --head-insert HTML    HTML to insert to the start of <head>, may specify multiple times.
-  --head-append HTML    HTML to append to the end of <head>
+  --head-append HTML    HTML to append to the end of <head>, may specify multiple times.
-  --body-insert HTML    HTML to insert to the start of <body>
+  --body-insert HTML    HTML to insert to the start of <body>, may specify multiple times.
-  --body-append HTML    HTML to append to the end of <body>
+  --body-append HTML    HTML to append to the end of <body>, may specify multiple times.
 ```

 If you are not sure about what will happen if you combine `[-o OUTPUT_FILE]`, `[input_file]` and `[-t TITLE]`, see `test.py`, which contains tens of input cases and their intended behaviors.